rpeszek/my-blogs/posts/2021-12-24-ts-types-part2.md

 **Use of `any` in type predicates**
 Arguably, a safer approach was to define `isMessageRead` and `isMessageCompose` using a parameter type that is more restrictive than `any`.
 My goal was to keep this example very simple and avoid introducing a `CorrectedOfficeItem` type to fix _office.js_ typing.
 In real code, I would opt in for introducing the corrected type.
 Linked github repo defines and uses `CorrectedOfficeItem`.
 However, using `any` in type predicate implementations appears to be a common practice.
-Implementing a type predicate typically requires checking existence of object properties and `any` provides access to these.
+Implementing a type predicate typically requires checking for existence of object properties and `any` provides access to these.
 My suggestion is to avoid type guards in certain places, e.g. in generics.
 We want generics to be generic.

 ## Note about the `unknown` type

 This post started with unsafe use of `JSON.parse`.
-I am quite sure that if TypeScript could travel back in time `JSON.parse` would return `uknown` instead of `any`.
+I am quite sure that if TypeScript could travel back in time `JSON.parse` would return `unknown` instead of `any`.

 ```JavaScript
 export const safeParseJSON : (_: string) => unknown = JSON.parse